A private retreat on the Ashley River

 The surf town.
 More personality, more crowd.
 Walk to the pier, lunch at Lost Dog Café.

 The big-night-out steakhouse.
-Live music in the bar, the porterhouse for two, ask for Tommy.
+Live music in the bar, the porterhouse for two, ask for Dinah (the Doscher's regular server).
+Billy is sure to stop by and say hello!

 The local-favorite Lowcountry classic.
-Sit at the chef's bar if you can, get the maverick grits.
+Sit at the chef's bar if you can, get the shrimp & grits or the She-Crab soup.

 The one we send everyone to.
 Off-the-tourist-path, generous portions, the kind of place you'll want to come back to.